 Emily Teppett, the CFCC recipient, in her letter to WAA said: "I am honored to be one of the recipients of the WAA Scholarship.
 Growing up with dyslexia and an auditory processing disorder, school was never fun or easy for me.
 Finding ceramics in the tenth grade changed my life.
 I want to thank you for supporting me and giving me this opportunity to further my future in ceramics.
 With this scholarship, I am one step closer to Penland and buying a kiln."

 UNCW Scholarship --- Pictured here are Beau Cummings , Director of Development and Leadership Gifts of UNCW; and Elaine Cooper, WAA President.

 Julienne Emily Beblo, this year's UNCW scholarship recipient, is pursuing a second degree in Studio Art.
 Julienne wrote in her letter to the WAA that since she is the youngest of four children, "Scholarships have relieved much of the financial burden that my parents have shouldered, and have allowed me to participate in a number of internships and opportunities that I otherwise may not have been able to experience.
 I cannot imagine where I would be without having had the opportunity to participate in them.”

-The WAA Outreach Program has partnered with the Thalian Association to give free Art Classes for Senior Citizens at the Hannah Block Historic USO/Community Arts Center.
+The WAA Outreach Program has partnered with the Thalian Association to provide free Art Classes for Senior Citizens at the Hannah Block Historic USO/Community Arts Center.
 Thalian provides the facility and WAA artists provide art lessons.
 Supplies are provided by WAA so that at the end of each 5-6 week session each Senior is able to come away with their own "masterpiece."